-Bedroom decor is often the last room in the house to be done.
-But with the right planning and decorating ideas, the bedroom can become a personal sanctuary that calms, centers and energizes.
+Bedrooms are often the last room in the house to get some decorating love.
+But with the right planning and bedroom decorating ideas, this space can become a personal sanctuary that calms, centers and energizes.

-Davis Remignanti, Furniture.com’s lead design consultant, offers these easy design tips on how to transform even the most traditional “sleep space” into an instant personal getaway:
+Davis Remignanti, Furniture.com’s lead design consultant, offers these easy design tips and bedroom decorating ideas to help transform even the most traditional “sleep space” into a dreamy haven:

-Get away from it all.
-Start by thinking “Sanctuary” and begin designing your bedroom as a true retreat with a focus on your favorite pastime.
+Personalize it.
+Start by thinking of your boudoir as a sanctuary and begin designing your the room as a true retreat with a focus on your favorite pastime.
 Whether you love to paint, read, exercise, or listen to music, dedicate a space in your bedroom to doing what you love best.

 Savor your zzzzzzzz’s.
-At the end of the day, the bedroom is about sleeping, and your bed is where you likely spend approximately 1/3 of each day.
+At the end of the day (literally), the bedroom is about sleeping, and your bed is where you likely spend approximately 1/3 of each day.
 Since a good night’s sleep will make all the difference tomorrow, consider upgrading your mattress to a pillow top style, or simply adding fresh new bedding.
-Then, stretch out and relax in your bedroom.
+Then, stretch out and relax on your cozy bed.

 Look up.
 Don’t forget the vertical space your bedroom offers.
 Carry your retreat design theme into the third dimension by updating your bedroom walls with a fresh new color or border.
 Since bedroom walls tend to be an underutilized resource, you can put the bedroom walls to work by examining where you can add much-needed shelving and storage options.
 Finish by adding a new piece of artwork to the bedroom wall to complete your theme.